🇦🇺 Australia

 Source: DHA SkillSelect, March 2026

-Demand for Multimedia Specialists in Australia
+Why Multimedia Specialists Are in Demand in Australia

 Visa Pathways for Multimedia Specialists